syncfusion-content/winui-docs/winui/AutoComplete/Getting-Started.md

 **Step 3:** Setting TextMemberPath and DisplayMemberPath.

-The `AutoComplete` control is populated with the list of Coutries.
+The `AutoComplete` control is populated with the list of Countries.
 But the Country model contains Three properties, ID, Name and Continent, so it is necessary to intimate by which property it should display value in the selection box portion of the `AutoComplete` control, when an item is selected.

 [TextMemberPath] - This property path is used to get the value for displaying in the selection box portion of the `AutoComplete` control when an item is selected.
 The default value is `String.Empty`.